-AEM Ecotope Classification System
+AEM: Ecotope Classification System

 Ecotope features are classified using a four-level a priori ecological classification system based on the hierarchy: